lemocla/Which-way-is-up/documentation/features/features.md

  - ## **Shop**

    The shop will display all the artwork available for sale by displaying artwork images, title and pricing information.
 The user will be able to select categories and collection of their choosing to browse artwork specific to their interest.
-The user will also be able to sort shop items by alphabetical order and pricing.
+The user will also be able to sort shop items by alphabetical order, pricing and collection in alphabetical order.

    Once the user click on an item card, they will be redirected to the product page where all the information related to the artwork will be displayed.

+   From the shop pages, users will also be able to add an item to their shopping cart  and / or their wislist.
+Items added to users' wishlist will be displayed with a red hear icon.

+   Sale's item will have their price striked through and a sale price will be displayed in red.
+A label will also feature on the image.

+   Out of stock items will feature an out of stock label and the add to cart button will be disabled.

+   These pages also include an edit and delete button for each items, only accessible to the shop owner, to easily manage the artwork catalogue.

    - ### **User stories**
      > - As a shopper, I want to view all the artwork available so that I can quickly have an overview of what is on offer
      > - As a shopper, I want to view available artwork by specific collection and category so that I can quickly find products I’m interested in.
      > - As a shopper, I want to sort the list of artwork available so that I can find a piece in my price range

  - ## **Shopping bag**

-   The shopping bag features a summary list all the items added by the user, including a small thumbnail, quantity and prices.
+   The shopping bag features a summary list all the items added by the user, including a small thumbnail, quantity and prices as well as an order summary.
 The user will be able to:
    - Adjust quantities for each items in a shopping bag
+   - Add / remove items to / from users' wishlist
    - Remove an item for their shopping bag by clicking on the bin icon.
+   - Add a gift option and message

-   When adjusting / removing an item in the shopping bag the totals and subtotals will adjust accoringly.
+   When adjusting / removing an item in the shopping bag the totals and subtotals will adjust accoringly and toast message will inform the user about their action and the content of the shopping bag.

    The site owner has decided that he will not apply a delivery charges and the delivery charges will be displayed as "Free".
 The shopping bag a also features a button "Continue shopping" to allow users to go back to the shop to browse / purchase further items.